carloscortonc/cli-er/docs/features.md

 If any `WARN` log is generated, the `exitCode` will be set to `1`, so a simple validation-workflow can be built with this.
 To see how to enable it check [`CliOptions.debug`](/docs/cli-options.md#debug).

-## Bash completion
-`cli-er` includes a command to generate bash-completions for the cli.
-This can be configured through [`CliOptions.completion`](/docs/cli-options.md#completion), to change the name of such command, or to disable this behaviour.
-The script was tested with `bash` version 3.2.57 and `zsh` version 5.9.
-You can check [here](/examples/docker/completions.sh) the generated script for docker example.

 ## Typescript support
 You can check [this example](/examples/ts-cli) on how to write a full typescript cli application.